Partida Logistic

 Despite the advances, the transition to fully sustainable maritime transport faces several challenges.
 One of the main challenges is the cost of implementing new technologies and the need for adequate infrastructure.
 Additionally, the availability of renewable energy sources on a global scale remains a limitation.

 However, collaboration between governments, companies, and international organizations is driving the development of innovative solutions.
-The IMO and the European Union are leading initiatives to establish regulations that promote the use of clean energy in maritime transport.
+The IMO and the European Union are leading initiatives to establish regulations that encourage the use of clean energy in maritime transport.

 Leave a Reply